Attention deficit hyperactivity disorder: Psychiatric comorbidities

+Borderline personality disorder frequently co-occurs with ADHD, and is a common comorbidity for people with ADHD.
+Recent studies have shown the comorbidity rates of BPD associated with ADHD is of 30–60%, with shared features of emotion dysregulation and impulsivity driving the overlap.
+Furthermore, among people with ADHD, the lifetime rate of BPD was 37.7% according to a JAMA review of BPD epidemiology.
+A prospective follow-up study by Miller et al. tracked 96 adolescents with childhood ADHD into late adolescence/early adulthood and found that the odds ratio for developing BPD was 13.16 compared to 3.03 for ASPD in those with childhood ADHD, suggesting BPD risk is substantially greater than ASPD risk in general ADHD populations. which makes BPD the most prevalent personality disorder associated with ADHD.

 Anxiety and mood disorders are frequent comorbidities.
 Anxiety disorders have been found to occur more commonly in the ADHD population, as have mood disorders (especially bipolar disorder and major depressive disorder).
 While boys tend to present with comorbidities that involve externalization, girls tend to internalise their symptoms, leading to the possibility of increased misdiagnosis via standards designed to recognise male ADHD.
 Adults and children with ADHD sometimes also have bipolar disorder, which requires careful assessment to accurately diagnose and treat both conditions.

 Sleep disorders and ADHD commonly co-exist.
 They can also occur as a side effect of medications used to treat ADHD.
 In children with ADHD, insomnia is the most common sleep disorder with behavioural therapy being the preferred treatment.
 Problems with sleep initiation are common among individuals with ADHD but often they will be deep sleepers and have significant difficulty getting up in the morning.
 Melatonin is sometimes used in children who have sleep onset insomnia.
-Restless legs syndrome has been found to be more common in those with ADHD and is often due to iron deficiency anemia.
+Restless legs syndrome has been found to be more common in those with ADHD and is often due to iron-deficiency anaemia.
 However, restless legs can simply be a part of ADHD and requires careful assessment to differentiate between the two disorders.
 Delayed sleep phase disorder is also a common comorbidity.

 Individuals with ADHD are at increased risk of substance use disorders.
 This is most commonly seen with alcohol or cannabis.
 The reason for this may be an altered reward pathway in the brains of ADHD individuals, self-treatment and increased psychosocial risk factors.
 This makes the evaluation and treatment of ADHD more difficult, with serious substance misuse problems usually treated first due to their greater risks.
-Other psychiatric conditions include reactive attachment disorder, characterised by a severe inability to appropriately relate socially, and cognitive disengagement syndrome, a distinct attention disorder occurring in 30–50% of ADHD cases as a comorbidity, regardless of the presentation; a subset of cases diagnosed with ADHD-PIP have been found to have CDS instead.
-Individuals with ADHD are three times more likely to be diagnosed with an eating disorder compared to those without ADHD; conversely, individuals with eating disorders are two times more likely to have ADHD than those without eating disorders.
+Other psychiatric conditions include reactive attachment disorder, characterised by a severe inability to appropriately relate socially, and cognitive disengagement syndrome, a distinct attention disorder occurring in 30–50% of ADHD cases as a comorbidity, regardless of the presentation; a subset of cases diagnosed with ADHD-PI have been found to have CDS instead.
+Individuals with ADHD are three times more likely to be diagnosed with an eating disorder compared to those without ADHD; conversely, individuals with eating disorders are twice as likely to have ADHD than those without eating disorders.